tensorflow/tfjs-core/docs/tutorials/ml_beginners.md

  * actual number is a number with the y value the model should have predicted */ function loss(prediction, actual) {
+  // Having a good error metric is key for training a machine learning model
-  const error = dl.scalar(actual).sub(prediction).square();
+  // Feel free to experiment with this and see how it affects the result. const error = dl.scalar(actual).sub(prediction).square();
   return error;
 }